 Wormholes by Volumes

-Volumes are a progressive metal core band that uses a lot of drop guitar tunings, but this particular song is in drop A. It’s a little more on the technical side and gives you an idea of what this tuning can do for a more progressive sound.
+Volumes are a progressive metal core band that uses a lot of drop guitar tunings.
+But this particular song is in drop A. It’s a little more on the technical side.
+But gives you an idea of what this tuning can do for a progressive sound.

 Stacked Actors by Foo Fighters